ayahamza1/MENABITs/index.md

 Compiled by [Aya Hamza](https://www.linkedin.com/in/ayahamza) to advance transparency in international investment law.

-This index includes a database of 66 extracted and cleaned, 14 transcribed, and 32 [World Trade Institute](https://edit.wti.org/document/investment-treaty/search)-sourced translations of treaty texts, each with its source PDF.
+This index includes 66 extracted and cleaned, 14 transcribed, and 32 [World Trade Institute](https://edit.wti.org/document/investment-treaty/search)-sourced translations of treaty texts, each with its source PDF.

 > **License:** Any use or distribution of "The Arab Republic of Egypt's Bilateral Investment Treaties: A Complete Index" [PDF](https://knowledge.uchicago.edu/record/14799?ln=en&v=pdf) or EgyptianBITs.com database—including the transcriptions—is subject to recognizing Aya Hamza as the original compiler and rightful owner under <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International license</a>.
 Use of text files andthe reproduction of this index in whole or part must credit Aya Hamza as the original compiler and owner.